Suboxone Clinics in Oregon

 Coda Inc Portland Recovery Center - Portland, OR

-Coda Inc Portland Recovery Center is a suboxone and methadone clinic in Portland, OR located in the 97214 zip code area.
+Coda Inc Portland Recovery Center is a suboxone treatment center in Portland, OR situated in the 97214 zip code.

 Location: 1027 East Burnside Street, Portland, OR 97214 in Multnomah County